A Norwegian proverb says, “Berre den som vandrar finn nye vegar,” meaning “Only one who wanders, discovers new paths.”

-If you’re a citizen from outside of the EU or EEA, your driver’s license is also valid in Norway for up to 90 days (given that it remains valid in the country that issued it).
+If you’re a citizen from outside of the EEA or EU, your driver’s license is also valid in Norway for up to 90 days (given that it remains valid in the country that issued it).

-When you arrive to Norway for a road trip, be aware of the country’s road rules, which are issued by The Norwegian Public Roads Administration.
+When you arrive in Norway for a road trip, be aware of the country’s road rules, which are issued by the Norwegian Public Roads Administration.

 A few examples of driving laws in Norway are: using the right side of the road, wearing a seat belt in the car, and not using mobile phones while driving.

-Another rule is that a car’s headlights must always be on, no matter the time of day or year, largely due to the country’s climate.
+Another rule is that a car’s headlights must always be on, no matter the time of day or year, primarily due to the country’s sometimes erratic climate.

-The weather in some parts of Norway can be rough, especially during the winter – so, if you’re unsure about driving in rough conditions, think twice before a winter road trip.
+The weather in some parts of Norway can be particularly rough, especially during the winter – so, if you’re unsure about driving in harsh conditions, think twice before a winter road trip.

 Ha en fin reise (safe travels) during your Norway road trips!